dashkite/confidential-www/src/docs/asymmetric-encryption/article.md

 ## Serializing

-Alice serializes the envelope so she can send it to Bob more easily.
+Alice uses the `to` method of an `Envelope` to serialize the envelope so she can send it to Bob more easily.

 ```coffeescript
 string = envelope.to "base64"